Misunderstanding EPA Screening Threshold

 EPA found the average presence of EtO in ambient air ranged from 0.2 to 0.4 micrograms of EtO per cubic meter of air (µg/m3)1.

-Average levels of EtO in Covington’s ambient air were 0.317 µg/m3, according to the combined results of data collected by the Georgia Environmental Protection Division (EPD) and a third-party environmental consulting firm engaged by BD from October 2019 to December 2020.
+Average concentrations of EtO in Covington’s ambient air were 0.290 µg/m3, according to the combined results of data collected by the Georgia Environmental Protection Division (EPD) and a third-party engineering company as required by EPD.

-Air monitoring confirmed average levels of EtO in Covington’s ambient air are within the range of what the U.S. Environmental Protection Agency’s nationwide study found to be normal.
+Air monitoring confirmed average concentrations of EtO in Covington’s ambient air samples are within the range of what the U.S. Environmental Protection Agency’s nationwide study found to be typical.

 Average Background Levels of EtO Across the United States